Why This Matters

 According to College Navigator, there are 32 programs that grant two-year associate degrees in Kansas.

-• $3,489 WORTH OF TUITION FEES AT PUBLIC IN-DISTRICT COMMUNITY COLLEGES
+• $3,489 AVERAGE TUITION AT PUBLIC IN-DISTRICT COMMUNITY COLLEGES

 Statistics collected by College Board show that Kansas students paid an average of $3,489 in tuition and fees for public, in-district community college during the 2022-23 school year.